 Tax Code Section 11.35 allows a qualified property that is at least 15 percent damaged by a disaster in a governor-declared disaster area to receive a temporary exemption of a portion of the appraised value of the property.
-A property owner must apply for the temporary exemption no later than 105 days after the governor declares a disaster area.
+A property owner must apply for the temporary exemption and the deadline for application is 105 days after the governor declares a disaster area.

 Link to application: Temporary Exemption for Disaster Damage Form